 The Canadian Polar Bear Habitat is a registered not-for-profit charity with a mission to promote the long-term sustainability of the polar bear through education, research, and edu-tourism.

-The CPBH is currently home to Ganuk, Inukshuk, Henry, and Eddy.
+The CPBH is currently home to Ganuk, Henry, and Inukshuk.
 With 24 acres of pristine, subarctic and boreal natural environment, we offer them a home as close to wild as possible.

 We recognize the importance of learning as much as we can from them to improve the welfare of all polar bears, whether wild or in human care.

 We collaborate with climate change and polar bear specialists and scientific institutions around the world, such as the World Wildlife Fund (WWF) and the National Oceanic and Atmospheric Administration (NOAA).